hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 Evergreen runs over 100,000 tasks per day.
 We aggregate task data in many ways -- by aggregating task statistics directly, or by constructing statistics based on the structure of versions (patch or waterfall).
 Similarly, we can break down summary statistics by distro, distro state, time of day, task priority, and so on.
 In order to get a representative picture of evergreen performance, we're going to have to look at vignettes from multiple scales and vantage points.

+EDIT 2021-02-09: This represents much of the rationale and findings from post-hoc analysis using code in this repo.
+This report compiles findings from a period of several months, and for a variety of reasons, I have moved away from a large-report format to a bulletin format.
+In a sense this can be seen as the first evergreen bulletin, though the first bulletin in the per-epic format is [here](https://hhoke.github.io/evergreen_task_analysis/2021-01-11.html)

 ## Metrics

 ### Aggregate Task Statistics